EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 set PATH=%PATH%;C:\msys64\usr\bin
 ```

 (If MSYS2 is installed in a different location than C:\msys64, use that location instead.)
-You’ll have to re-issue this command if you ever close and re-open the Anaconda Prompt window.
+You’ll have to re-issue this PATH command if you ever close and re-open the Anaconda Prompt window.

 #### Step 2d.
 Download Bazel and Python package dependencies
 Next, we’ll install Bazel and some other Python packages that are used for building TensorFlow.
 Install the necessary Python packages by issuing: